 Manzana Restaurante - Lima in Miraflores - GPS: -12.1185,-77.0431

 We had a pork egg tortilla (omelet) here for a hearty snack.
 It was 23 soles (about $8) so definitely on the pricy side.
-This restaurant served an extensive menu of chinese food, also know as chifa.
+This restaurant served an extensive menu of chinese food, also known as chifa.
 Chifa is chinese cuisine with a Peruvian twist since Peru has a large Asian immigrant population in Lima.
 We didn’t have long in Lima, so this was the only chifa we had a chance to try.
 It was pricy but a large portion and lots of protein (no rice or potatoes for once).
 The pork has a slightly smokey salty flavor as if it had been barbecued first, then diced and added to the egg.
-This restaurant had a full fancy looking dinning room and was packed, mostly with Asians.
+This restaurant had a full fancy looking dining room and was packed, mostly with Asians.

 La Sangucheria Del Peru - Lima International Airport in the upstairs food court before security